Being a black belt in finance means to have a net worth of a million dollars.

 I always worked 2-3 jobs during college.
 Some were very easy, such as being a computer lounge or information booth attendant.
 I was basically paid to study!
 I tutored math and science.
 I did data entry for a small insurance firm.
 That job paid $15 an hour, which was a huge amount back in the early 2000s.
 I even worked for a medical office as their fish tank cleaner – a job that paid $100 an hour!

 I participated in paid research studies – I remember needing to wear a heart monitor for a week and donate saliva samples to monitor stress levels.
-In the early 2000s as the internet was being refined, there were very easy ways to perform retail arbitrage – basically buying products for cheap and then selling them on eBay for profit.
-I spent a lot of time on the Anandtech, Fatwallet and Slickdeals forums, searching for the most profitable deals.
+In the early 2000s, as the internet was being refined, there were effortless ways to perform retail arbitrage – basically buying products for cheap and then selling them on eBay for profit.
+I spent a lot of time on the Anandtech, Fatwallet, and Slickdeals forums, searching for the most profitable deals.
 I drove high school students to school dances and other events as a paid chauffeur.
 Some weekends I would help my mom at her business.

 I don’t hustle as hard as I used to, but I still enjoy bringing in extra income.
 I continue to participate in online medical surveys.
 Some of these medical surveys pay very well, at an equivalent of $50 an hour.
 I occasionally do consultation work on the side, which can pay $100 to $200 an hour (or more).
 My favorite side hustle is teaching at the local optometry university, about 4-8 hours a month.